Who is the Worst Female Serial Killer In Recorded History

 Yes, it is true, death is a woman living in Uganda Africa, The Programmer Credonia Mwerinde the worst mass religious murder in the world.
 Many of the worst serial killers recorded in history are women.

-Death is female in the worst mass religious murder in the world.
+Death is a female from Uganda and her name is Credonia Mwerinde believed to be the worst mass religious murder in the world.
 Many of the worst serial killers recorded in history are women.
 Women who society tends to believe can’t engage in such dreadful activities as they are thought of as caregivers and kind.

 |Mwerinde the Worst Female Serial Killer In Recorded History|